-Feeling overwhelmed by all the natural skincare and cosmetic brands on the market today?
+In this article I go over how to choose your beauty products so you’re not feeling overwhelmed by all the mumbo jumbo marketing terminology and BS.
 Take heart, even beauty experts have trouble navigating the many choices that are out there.
+I did the research for you.

 Personal care products, like everything we buy, are a reflection of what we value.
 Maintaining these principles while evoking a unique sense of beauty is a challenge for all of us, to say the least.

 The choices we make in cosmetics and skincare cast a vote for what we believe in.
 They also reflect a sense of awareness about environment, health and ethics.

 Are you a vegan or a meat lover?
 Do you love animals or could care less?
 Do you exercise and eat mindfully or have never set foot in a gym?
 Does the thought of a green smoothie bring you joy or would you rather guzzle a soda?
 Answer these honestly.
 The answers will help hone your choices.

 What’s Your Skin Type?

 The chances are excellent that you’re busy and don’t have the time to think about your skin type.
 We are natural organisms and with every move, season, new job, and birthday our skin changes.
 For help with defining your skin type, read this article.

 A beautiful makeup application starts with great skin, that’s why I always suggest that we get to know what your skin is craving before we ever even talk makeup.

 Define What Your Skin May Be Lacking

 Take a moment.
 Grab a mirror and look at your bare face closely.
 Also include the skin on your neck and chest, as they are just as important.
 Is your skin irritated, red, dry, dehydrated and lacking radiance?

 Tell yourself the truth about what you see.